 What is a 0% balance transfer?

 A balance transfer is a process that allows you to transfer your existing credit card balance and repay it at a much lower rate.
 Similarly, a 0% balance transfer is when you transfer your balance and pay 0% interest on it for a set term.
 If you still have a leftover balance after the offer expires, the remaining balance will revert to either the cash advance or purchase rate.
-It’s important to know which rate it is because you could end up paying more than you need to.
+It’s important to know which rate it is because in general, cash advance rates tend to be a lot higher than purchase rates.

 Balance transfer deals